jeremy-block/retro-relevance-study/public/retro-relevance/assets/tutorialText/consent.md

 - Be shown how to use the software.
 - Review a **fictional dataset** (text, tables, visualizations) designed for research.
   - **No personal information** is included, and any resemblance to real-life characters is purely coincidental.
-- Explore the data for **10-40 minutes**, summarize findings, and annotate key details.
+- Explore the data for **15 minutes**, summarize findings, and annotate your summary.
-- Participate in a **brief interview and debriefing** to discuss your experience and ask questions.
+- Participate in a **debriefing** to discuss your experience and ask questions.

 ---

 ## Time required

-The study session is expected to take **1-2 hours**.
+The study session is expected to take **1 hour**.

 ---